Japan defends stimulus, yen policy under fire

 | DAVOS, Switzerland

-DAVOS, Switzerland Japan's economy minister rejected criticism on Saturday that his country's extraordinary fiscal and monetary stimulus programme was aimed at weakening the yen and undermined central bank independence.
+DAVOS, Switzerland Japan's economy minister rejected criticism on Saturday that his country's extraordinary fiscal and monetary stimulus program was aimed at weakening the yen and undermined central bank independence.

 Akira Amari told the World Economic Forum in Davos it was up to the market to determine the currency's exchange rate, and the Bank of Japan had chosen independently to sign a joint statement with the government on actions to fight deflation and revive economic growth.